apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**New blood test that screens for Alzheimer’s may be a step closer to reality, study suggests**
+**Death toll rises to 25 after landslide buries dozens in southwest China in freezing winter temperatures**

-You can read more about it [here](https://www.cnn.com/2024/01/22/health/alzheimers-blood-test-screening-study/index.html).
+You can read more about it [here](https://www.cnn.com/2024/01/22/china/china-yunnan-landslide-intl-hnk/index.html).

 ## Requirements
 - Python 3.8